Better incentives for better quality healthcare providers under AB-PMJAY: National Health Authority CEO | english.lokmat.com

 The ambitious Ayushman Bharat-Pradhan Mantri Jan Aarogya Yojana (AB-PMJAY) scheme has completed over two crore hospital admissions so far as per the CEO of the National Health Authority.

-Dr Sharma further informed about the upcoming changes in the payment methods, "We are also changing the methods of payment because reimbursement, used to take some time, we are reducing that time.
-So, that the hospital does not have to wait.
-They don't have to wait for the money to be reimbursed for the treatments they are given to the people."

-On fraudulent billing by hospitals, he said, "No, we have a very robust system of fraud detection no if there is a fraud, if there is a suspicion of any kind, then there is an IT system in place.
-They are detected and they are immediately investigated."
+Talking about the change in methods, he said, "For us quality of care is paramount.
+We are working towards getting quality hospitals irrespective of their size empanelled with Ayushman Bharat.
+We are providing incentives to those hospitals that deliver quality healthcare.
+Additionally, we are ensuring that rates of care are realistic so that more hospitals come forward to partner with us."

+On the topic of fraudulent billing by hospitals, Dr R.S.
+Sharma highlighted, "We have a very robust IT system in place for fraud detection.
+Every single instance of fraud is immediately detected and investigated.
+We have anti-fraud software and systems deployed on our platform that immediately catches on any pattern that seems even remotely suspicious and this is investigated and appropriate action is taken."

-As of now, Ayushman Bharat Scheme has been implemented in all 33 states and union territories, Dr Sharma said.
+As of now, Ayushman Bharat Scheme has been implemented in all 33 states and union territories, Dr.R.S.
+Sharma said.

-Further, on the new vaccine tracking platform, Dr Sharma said, "I think that's a great idea, and we will now be basically creating another instance of this programme, so as to monitor the immunisation in this country.

-"It will also be very useful because now we will be able to keep track of each child's vaccination and immunisation programme, so as to ensure the follow up of the child.
-I think we'll be able to have a much better hold on the much better coverage on the immunisation programme in our country," he said

 ( With inputs from ANI )